freest-lang/freest-lang.github.io/getting started/shared-channels.md

   let (p, c) = new @IntStream () in fork (\_: () 1-> produce 1 p);
   fork (\_: () 1-> produce 2 p);
-  consume' 5 c
+  consume 5 c
 ```
-We have also rearranged the code in such a way that `consume'` runs on the main thread, so that the program may terminate once the five values are read.
+We have also rearranged the code in such a way that `consume` runs on the main thread, so that the program may terminate once the five values are read.
 The program should print a number between `5` and `10`.

 <!-- TODO: -->
 <!-- send_ -->

 ## Session initiation
 If shared channels are more practical than linear ones, why bother with linear channels?
-You can't
-  serialize a tree directly in a shared channel for example.
-Shared channels lack the capacity of
-  expressing interesting protocols.
+Well, you can't serialize a tree directly on a shared channel for example.
+Shared channels lack the capacity of expressing interesting protocols.

 The trick with shared channels is to use them not as a single communication point, but as a rendez-vous point to establish more complex communication in a linear channel by exchanging endpoints.
 We call this process **session initiation**.